congvt305/staging-twap/app/code/Amore/CustomerRegistration/README.md

     - "email": Customer email id
     - "sex": Customer gender, F for female and M for male
     - "emailYN": Subscribe or unsubscribe to newsletter, Y for subscirbe and N for unsubscribe
-    - "smsYN": Subscribe or unsubscribe to sms, Y for subscirbe and N for unsubscribe
     - "callYN": Subscribe or unsubscribe to call, Y for subscirbe and N for unsubscribe
     - "dmYN": Subscribe or unsubscribe to direct mail, Y for subscirbe and N for unsubscribe
     - "homeCity": Home city for direct mail. home City code